 Unless you’ve been hiding under a rock for the past few years, you’ll have noticed that Customer Experience (CX) is an increasingly popular topic of conversation in every industry.

-If you’re not sure whether you need to look into CX, here’s a quick test – read through the 10 points below to see if you suffer from any of the problems.
-If you do, you may need to embark on a CX improvement program in your print business.
+If you’re not sure whether you need to look into CX, here’s a quick test – read through the 10 points we've put together below to see if you suffer from any of the problems.
+If you do, you may need to embark on your own CX improvement program in your print business.

 One of the key considerations for providing a good customer experience is your staff.
 Happy staff = happy customers.
 Low retention rate can also be a problem, customers like to try and speak to the same person about their orders, they don’t like being passed around, they like to feel like they are talking to someone who knows their account inside out.